 The seven treaties

-One of the Commission’s core tasks as a National Human Rights Institution (NHRI) is to monitor the UK’s compliance with the seven United Nations (UN) human rights treaties it has signed and ratified.
-These seven treaties are:
+As a National Human Rights Institution (NHRI), one of the Commission's main jobs is to monitor the UK’s compliance with the seven United Nations (UN) human rights treaties it has signed and ratified.

 - International Covenant on Civil and Political Rights (ICCPR)